Skip to main content

 • Constipation is a common side effect of tramadol and other opioid pain medications.
 All opioids have the potential to cause constipation.

 • Opioid-related constipation doesn’t get better on its own.
-It will last as long as you’re taking the opioid pain medication.
+It’ll last as long as you’re taking the opioid pain medication.

-• Dietary changes and over-the-counter medications are often first-choice treatments for constipation from opioids.
+• Dietary changes and over-the-counter (OTC) medications are often first-choice treatments for constipation from opioids.

 How does tramadol cause constipation?

-This process happens because of special opioid receptors that are found on cells throughout the body.
-Tramadol works to decrease your sense of pain by binding to these receptors in the brain.
-But these receptors are also found throughout the digestive system.
-And when the medication binds to the receptors in the bowel, it isn’t able to function as well.
+Tramadol works to lower your sense of pain by binding to special opioid receptors in your brain.
+But these receptors are also in your digestive system.
+And when opioids like tramadol bind to the receptors in your bowel, you may experience constipation.

 How long does constipation from tramadol last?